patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/alert/alert.md

 ## Usage
 Use an alert component when you are trying to give the user essential information in a prominent way.
 More specific use cases differ based on component variation.

+### Customizing alerts

+If your use case falls outside of PatternFly's standard alert variations, use [icons](/guidelines/icons) and [colors](/guidelines/colors) to create custom alerts that meet your needs.

+View custom alerts in action in our [custom alert examples](https://www.patternfly.org/v4/components/alert#custom-icons).

 ## Variations

 ### Bordered inline alerts